Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: Isomorphism Classes of simple -module

-In this final section, we describe the isomorphism classes of all finite-dimensional simple $ U^+_{r,s}(B_2)$-modules.
+In this section, we describe the isomorphism classes of all finite dimensional simple $ U^+_{r,s}(B_2)$-modules.
 Using the classification results of previous sections for both $ X_1 $-torsionfree and $ X_1 $-torsion modules, we determine the parameters that distinguish non-isomorphic modules.
-We identify conditions under which two simple modules, possibly arising from different constructions, are isomorphic.
+We identify conditions under which two simple modules, possibly arising from same constructions, are isomorphic.
 The analysis shows that the parameter spaces involved are disjoint in most cases, ensuring a clear separation of module types.
 As a consequence, we confirm that our classification is complete and each simple module corresponds uniquely to a parameter tuple up to suitable equivalence.